pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       * Maintain a persistent list of named connections to WBEM servers and execute operations on them by name.

-      Pywbemcli implements command groups and subcommands to execute the CIM-XML operations defined by the DMTF CIM Operations Over HTTP specification (DSP0200).
+      Pywbemcli implements command groups and commands to execute the CIM-XML operations defined by the DMTF CIM Operations Over HTTP specification (DSP0200).